 - Foster a positive working relationship between students, advisors and faculty mentors.

-At Saint Louis University, all students are expected to be successful.
-Regular and productive meetings with an advisor can help lay the foundation for that success.
 Below are some behaviors and traits that can help both students and advisors get the most out of their interactions.

 Expectations for Students